Further resources

 Back to top

-Legislation
+Legislation and forms

 For those who have a burning desire to understand the state of the law in NZ, the primary acts and regulations affecting the handling of dead bodies and funeral processes in this country are: